Module java.xml

 JAXP Lookup Mechanism

 JAXP defines an ordered lookup procedure to determine the implementation class to load for the JAXP factories.
-Factories that support the mechanism are listed in the table below along with the method, System Property name, Configuration File, and System Default method to be used in the procedure.
+Factories that support the mechanism are listed in the table below along with the method, System Property, and System Default method to be used in the procedure.

 JAXP Factories